-Introduction to PowerExcel Studio
+Introduction to Nexus Studio

-PowerExcel enables organizations to significantly streamline and speed up their Planning/Budgeting, Forecasting, and Reporting processes within Excel-any number of users can reach cloud-base financial models that serve as the central repository for data, business rules, and KPIs (calculated measures).
+PowerExcel enables organizations to significantly streamline and speed up their Planning/Budgeting, Forecasting, and Reporting processes via a vastly empowered use of Excel-any number of users can reach cloud-based Nexus (or other Olation) financial models that serve as the central repository for data, business rules, and KPIs (calculated measures).

-PowerExcel ensures accuracy of reports, plans, and forecasts; provides consistency of business rule/KPI definitions across all business units and guarantees the immediacy of all relevant business data.
+PowerExcel ensures accuracy of reports, plans, and forecasts; provides consistency of business rule/KPI definitions across all business units, and; guarantees the immediacy of all relevant business data.

-Working from Excel on a shared, cloud-based model fosters real-time user collaboration, eliminating the need to email spreadsheets back and forth and avoiding the limitations of co-authoring a single (typically ever-expanding) spreadsheet model.
+Working from Excel to reach a shared, cloud-based Nexus model fosters real-time user collaboration, eliminating the need to email spreadsheets back and forth and avoiding the limitations of co-authoring a single (typically ever-expanding) spreadsheet model.

-Note: this manual covers the basics of building a PowerExcel model using PowerExcel Studio.
-This requires an installation of PowerExcel Studio in a cloud environment-both the product and the cloud environment are provided by PARIS Technologies, Inc.
+Note: this manual covers the basics of building a PowerExcel model using the Nexus\ Studio.
+This requires an installation of Nexus Studio in a cloud environment-both the product and the cloud environment are provided by PARIS Technologies, Inc. [\Note: Nexus is the name of the database that PowerExcel reaches in the Cloud.]

-The following image shows the PowerExcel model created by PowerExcel Studio in the cloud server.
+The following image shows the PowerExcel model created by Nexus Studio in a cloud server configuration.

-Any number of PowerExcel users may connect to the cloud server for collaborative planning, analysis and reporting
+Any number of PowerExcel users may connect to the cloud server with a Nexus database for collaborative planning, analysis and reporting